medinapdr/archguard-llm/ai-agents/code-reviewer/system-prompt.md

   - A **detailed explanation** of why the change violates an existing pattern.
   - A **specific and actionable suggestion** for improvement.

-- Always provide your response for each identified issue following the format below:
+- Always provide your response for each identified issue in pure Markdown format, adhering strictly to the specified schema inside the block below:
   ```
   ## 📄 <file_path>